hasura/ndc-azure-cosmos-connector/README.md

 After this command runs, you can open your `my_subgraph/metadata/my_azure_cosmos.hml` file and see your metadata completely scaffolded out for you 🎉

+The schema of the database can be viewed at http://localhost:8081/schema.

 ### 7. Import _all_ your indices